jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans_1.rst

 * I move the :ref:`assertion<what is an assertion?>` from :ref:`test_what_is_true` to the :ref:`test_what_is_false method<test_what_is_false>`

-  ..
-TIP:: In `Visual Studio Code`_ I can move lines I select or where the cursor is, with :kbd:`alt/option+Up` on the keyboard to move lines up or  :kbd:`alt/option+Down` to move lines down
+  .. tip:: In `Visual Studio Code`_ I can move lines I select or where the cursor is, with :kbd:`alt/option+Up` on the keyboard to move lines up or :kbd:`alt/option+Down` to move lines down

   .. code-block:: python
     :lineno-start: 4